 - bone disease

 - your stomach becoming irritated

 Here are three ways you can cut back and keep your drinking under control:

-- Keep track of what you’re drinking: Your liver can't tell you if you're drinking too much, but the Drinkaware: Track and Calculate Units app It can even help you cut down.
+- Keep track of what you’re drinking: Your liver can't tell you if you're drinking too much, but the Drinkaware: Track and Calculate Units app can.
+It can even help you cut down.